John Le Fondré

 John Alexander Nicholas Le Fondré is a Jersey politician who was the fourth Chief Minister of Jersey.
 He entered the States Assembly in 2005 as deputy for the Parish of St Lawrence, and was re-elected to this position in 2011 and 2014.
 During his time as deputy he served in various roles in scrutiny and as an Assistant Minister.

 At the 2018 general election, he was elected as a Senator, and subsequently defeated incumbent Ian Gorst for the position of Chief Minister.
 While Chief Minister, Le Fondré led the island's response to the COVID-19 pandemic.
 In the 2022 general election, after serving one term as Chief Minister, Le Fondré lost his membership of the States.

+He unsuccessfully stood as an independent candidate for Connétable of St Lawrence at the 2026 Jersey general election.

 Early life and education

 John Alexander Nicholas Le Fondré is the son of the late Deputy John Le Fondré Snr., after whom the Jersey Airport departures hall is named.

 He was educated at Victoria College, and went to Kingston Polytechnic to read Accounting and Finance.
 This included four months at the business school in Montpellier, France, where he became fluent in French.
 He graduated with an Upper Second Class Honours and went to work for Ernst and Young, both in Jersey and Luxembourg.

 His family has owned El Tico, in St Ouen, now a restaurant, for generations.

 He is a chartered accountant, and a member of the Institute of Chartered Accountants in England & Wales (UK) and a member of the Information Systems Audit and Control Association (USA).